MicrosoftDocs/learn/learn-pr/azure/intro-to-mixed-reality/includes/1-introduction.md

 ## Prerequisites

-This learn module has no prerequisites, come as you are and dive into Mixed Reality!
+This Learn module has no prerequisites, come as you are and dive into Mixed Reality!